zfleeman/ffmpeg4discord/README.md

 3) `SomethingElse.mp4`
     - Compresses the entire video.
 As long as the first six characters of your file's name aren't all numeric (basically, the first six characters in #1's name), you're good.

+## Codec selection
+The video codec can be selected by changing the environment variable in your `docker run` command, `codec`, to your desired codec.
+Currently, the following codecs are supported:

+- VP9 (`-e codec=vp9` // This is also the default env variable)
+- H.264 (`-e codec=x264`)

 ## How does this work?
 The Docker container starts with a Python script that is a simple flow control process that takes information from the file's name and formats a [two-pass encoding](https://trac.ffmpeg.org/wiki/Encode/VP9) command for `ffmpeg` to execute.
 To obtain the video file's duration, we use `ffprobe`.
 WebM is currently the main branch's output container with the VP9 codec.